SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise2/README.md

 1. Open the file `cpl166js/package.json` and update the version dependency for @sap/xsjs to version "1.14.1".
 Then save the file.
 1. Right-click on the module `cpl166js` and choose  "Run" -> "Run as Node.js Application"  in the context menu.
 The command automatically builds the application, too.
 1. As before, you can click on the link which is displayed on top of the Run Console after successful build to start the application in a new browser tab.
-1. In your Web browser, replace the URL element `/index.xsjs` with the string `/country/country.xsjs?name=China&continent=Asia`.
+1. In your web browser, replace the URL element `/index.xsjs` with the string `/country/country.xsjs?name=China&continent=Asia`.
 Add some more countries like
 ```
 .../country.xsjs?name=Albania&continent=Europe
 .../country.xsjs?name=Sweden&continent=Europe